aav-98/LBP-PROJECT/README.md

 ##### [REFERENCES](https://github.com/aav-98/LBP-PROJECT/edit/main/README.md#references)

 ## DESCRIPTION

+This project particulary focused on evaluating the performance when providing different inputs to the parameters of the local neighbourhood (a set of sampling points evenly spaced on a circle centered at the pixel to be labeled).
+This definition allows any radius and number of sampling points to provided as input.

+## TOOLS AND LIBRARIES
 The following project uses open-source tools and libraries to create a facial recognition system.
 This includes:
 * Scikit-learn
 * OpenCV